thomas10-10/foo-Wallpaper-Feh-Gif/README.md

 # To run it
 Download back4.sh and place your desired gif in the `gif` directory.
-For ubuntu/xfce use file back4.sh ubuntu-xfce, You can set stretched style in desktop panel.
+For ubuntu/xfce set prog=$select4 in back4.sh , You can set stretched style in desktop panel.

 ```
 cd ~